architdate/PKHeX-Auto-Legality-Mod/Features.md

 - The `trainerdata.txt` file will be exported and ready to use by the auto legality mod.
 - You will recieve a confirmation once it's done.

+## Smogon Sets Genning:

+This feature allows you to generate every single recommended [Smogon](https://www.smogon.com/) set for a particular pokemon.

+### Usage:

+- In the Pokemon Editor, set the Pokemon and a Form of the Pokemon if necessary.
+- Go to `Tools > Auto Legality Mod > Gen Smogon Sets`
+- It should gen all available sets in the `SM` dex
+- You will recieve a confirmation about how many sets were genned at the end

 ## Shortcuts:

 - **Ctrl + I** : Single Import / Mass Import with replacing Pokemon in a box